-Although it is easy and convenient to operate a HighPROTEC protection device using the panel, as described in the previous chapters, a full configuration session with many settings to be made would be a quite cumbersome activity.
+Although it is easy and convenient to operate a HighPROTEC protection device using the panel, as described in -> "Quick Start - Operation via Panel", a full configuration session with many settings to be made would be a quite cumbersome activity.
 For numerous operations, the preferred way is to connect a PC with an operating software to the protection device, so that everything can be done using computer mouse and keyboard and the large computer monitor gives a far better overview about the available menu branches, than is possible with the device's built-in display.